ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ## Spring JDBC vs Spring Data JDBC vs Spring Data JPA

-### Project structure
+### Project Differences
-One of the biggest differences is how the structure is different of projects using these 3 frameworks.
-The differences in structure will show you the approach of how these frameworks will help you.
+Spring JDBC, Spring Data JPA and Spring Data JDBC are all three based on a different mindset.
+Based on these mindsets, you can see differences on how these technologies need to be used and how some parts need to structured.
-Spring JDBC only helps with executing SQL statements, so it is totally up to you to create a structure for handling your data.
+Spring JDBC only helps with the connection to the database and with executing queries on this database.
-At the opposite side there also exists Spring Data JPA which uses a domain model and repository classes to let you reason on a higher level.
-Spring Data JDBC also needs a domain model like Spring Data JPA to work, but needs to comply to some other rules based on DDD principles.
+Spring Data JPA want to help you with managing your jpa based repositories.
+It wants to remove boilerplate code, make implementation speed higher and provide help for the performance of your application.
+Spring Data JDBC wants to also provide help with access to relational databases, but wants to keep the implementations less complex.

 #### Spring JDBC
 The help that Spring JDBC provides is by providing a framework to execute SQL.
 Spring JDBC handles the connection with the database and lets you execute queries using JdbcTemplates.
-Since this is rather low level, this also means that it provides almost to no help for structuring your project regarding data management.
+This solution is very flexible because you have complete control over the executed queries.
+You are also free to define your class structure because you are in complete control of the mapping.

 #### Spring Data JPA
-Spring Data JPA uses entities to structure you data management.
+Spring Data JPA uses entities, so the class structure needs to be comparable with the database structure because some mapping is done automatically.
-These entities are classes that are used as a mapping for the database.
-Instead of defining the database structure using SQL queries, Spring Data JPA uses the information in these entities to create it.
-It not only contains a direct mapping to the database tables, but by using annotations, these also contain information about the links between databases.
+In the most simple form, the database tables will each represent an entity and can be mapped almost directly on an entity class.
+This mapping can be done by using java configuration.
+By using annotations you can define on which table the class is mapped but also how the tables are linked together.

 A class is seen as an Entity when it is annotated with the @Entity annotation.
 The most common links are @OneToMany, @ManyToOne and @ManyToMany.
-For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and Hibernate will keep a list of linked B elements in entity A.
+For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and the JPA implementation will keep a list of linked B elements in entity A.

-These were just the basics of how to define your data structure in your project.
-So with Spring Data JPA you don't have to write all the SQL statements yourself to create your database schema, because this can be done automatically by Spring Data JPA.
-This structure can after the creation also be used for all other interactions with the database which will be shown later in this blog.

-This system has also some disadvantages.
-Spring Data JPA gives you so many options that it is very easy to make a complicated, not easily understandable, schema.
+There are almost no restrictions on how entities can be linked together.
+This means there is total freedom to design your class structure how you want, but it also means that you need to be wary that you don't cause problems like circular dependencies.
+It also means that nothing prevents you from creating a complex structure which is not easily understandable, especially understanding how your class structure translates to your database structure.
+So you will always need to think how your class structure decisions impact your database.

-For example it is easy to define a data structure with a many-to-many relationship or with bi-directional relationships, but when this is implemented in Spring Data JPA, you need to start thinking how this impacts the database.
+For example it is easy to define a data structure with a many-to-many relationship or with bi-directional relationships.
-In that example you need a intermediate table and reference use a reference to the unidirectional relationship.
+When you translate this to your database structure you will need intermediate tables and create references to the unidirectional relationships.

 ##### Example:

+In this example there are some classes that can be used in Spring Data JPA.
+They represent a part of the domain model that will also be used in the rest of this article.
+A RentalCompany contains rentals.
+These rentals hold the information about which Car is rented and when.

 {% highlight java %}